Joey Essex: Education

-Career

-Television
+Television career

-Essex first appeared in The Only Way Is Essex (TOWIE) as a supporting cast member in the second series with his cousin Chloe Sims, but was then promoted to a main cast member in the third series.
-In 2011 the TOWIE cast recorded and released a single titled "Reem".
-In 2013 Essex competed in the first series of Splash! where he was eliminated during the "splash-off" in the second heat against television presenter Charlotte Jackson.
-On 13 November 2013 it was announced that Essex had quit The Only Way Is Essex.
+Essex first appeared in The Only Way is Essex (TOWIE) as a supporting cast member in the second series with his cousin Chloe Sims but was then promoted to a main cast member in the third series.
+In 2011, the TOWIE cast recorded and released a single titled "Reem".
+In 2013, Essex competed in the first series of Splash! where he was eliminated during the "splash-off" in the second heat against television presenter Charlotte Jackson.
+On 13 November 2013, it was announced that Essex had quit The Only Way Is Essex.
 Essex also appeared in the thirteenth series of I'm a Celebrity...Get Me Out of Here!, and was voted out on 6 December 2013 after 20 days in the jungle, finishing in fourth place.

-In March 2014 Essex starred in a one-off documentary called Educating Joey Essex, taking place in South Africa, narrated by Phillip Schofield.
+In March 2014, Essex starred in a one-off documentary called Educating Joey Essex, taking place in South Africa, narrated by Phillip Schofield.
 ITV2 later ordered a full series that began in June 2014.
 In 2016, ITV announced that the series has been picked up for a seven part second series; the series aired in the summer of that year with the first episode titled "The Queen's 90th Birthday".
-In 2015 Essex won the second series of Channel 4's reality show The Jump in 2015, and in 2016 Essex took part in the E4 reality dating series Celebs Go Dating.
+In 2015, Essex won the second series of Channel 4's reality show The Jump in 2015, and in 2016, Essex took part in the E4 reality dating series Celebs Go Dating.
 It was later confirmed that Essex would return to the show for its second series in 2017.

-In 2017 he ranked in fourth place on the Essex Power 100 list, being named the fourth most powerful person in Essex.
-In 2018 Essex was a guest in the fourth series of BBC One's Michael McIntyre's Big Show.
-In 2020 Essex appeared on the second series of Celebrity SAS: Who Dares Wins, as well as MTV's Celebrity Ex on the Beach.
-In 2021 he appeared in the E4 series Celebs Go Dating: The Mansion.
+In 2017, he ranked in fourth place on the Essex Power 100 list, being named the fourth most powerful person in Essex.
+In 2018, Essex was a guest in the fourth series of BBC One's Michael McIntyre's Big Show.
+In 2020, Essex appeared on the second series of Celebrity SAS: Who Dares Wins, as well as MTV's Celebrity Ex on the Beach.
+In 2021, he appeared in the E4 series Celebs Go Dating: The Mansion.

 In 2022, he participated in the eighth season of the Australian version of I'm a Celebrity...Get Me Out of Here!, entering the camp as an intruder in the second episode and finishing the show in sixth place.
 In 2023, Essex came second place on the fifteenth series of Dancing on Ice.

+In June 2024, Essex entered the Love Island villa as a contestant on the eleventh series.
+He entered on the evening of Day 1 as the first "bombshell" of the series.
+Essex is the first celebrity to appear on the revived version of the show.